MSPCA-Angell Headquarters

 To date, the pet cloning industry has not been largely successful.
 However, efforts to make cloning a successful commercial venture are still being put forth.
 RBio (formerly RNL Bio), a South Korean biotechnology company, planned to create a research center that would produce 1,000 cloned dogs annually by 2013.
 However, RBio, considered a “black market cloner,” failed to make any significant strides in its cloning endeavors and seems to have been replaced by other companies, such as South Korean-based Sooam Biotech, now the world’s leader in commercial pet cloning.
 As of 2018, Sooam has cloned over 1,000 dogs, in addition to other animals, such as cattle and pigs, for breed preservation and medical research.

-While South Korean animal cloning expands at a faster rate, the interest in companion animal cloning in the U.S. grows most slowly.
-In 2009, the American company BioArts ceased its dog cloning services and ended its partnership with Sooam, stating that cloning procedures were still underdeveloped and that the cloning market itself was weak and unethical.
+While South Korean animal cloning expands at a faster rate, interest in companion animal cloning in the U.S. grows more slowly.
+In 2009, the American company BioArts ceased its dog cloning services and ended its partnership with Sooam, stating in a press release that cloning procedures were still underdeveloped and that the cloning market itself was weak and unethical.
 However, in September 2016, ViaGen Pets created the first American-born cloned puppy.
-ViaGen, an American company that has been cloning horses and livestock for over a decade, not only offers cloning services, but also offers to cyropreserve a pet’s DNA in case people want to clone their pets in the future.
+ViaGen, an American company that has been cloning horses and livestock for over a decade, not only offers cloning services, but also offers to cryopreserve a pet’s DNA in case people want to clone their pets in the future.

 Of course, ViaGen’s process is more complicated than it sounds — cloning and preservation costs pet owners up to tens of thousands of dollars, and the cloned animals are not necessarily behaviorally identical to their original counterparts.
 Furthermore, companion animal cloning causes concern not only because of the welfare issues inherent in the cloning process, but also because of its potential to contribute to the pet overpopulation problem in the US, as millions of animals in shelters wait for homes.